Your ObGyn in Fort Worth or Grapevine has adopted new Pap guidelines

 Who is at risk for cervical cancer?

-Your obgyn in Alliance or Grapevine will assess your health history and order more frequent testing for women who:
+Your ObGyn in Fort Worth or Grapevine will assess your health history and order more frequent testing for women who:

 - Have a history of human papillomavirus (HPV)